Martiviezz21/Milestone-project1/README.md

 # Milestone Project 1
-This is a photographer website.
+This is a photographer's website.
 It is designed to be responsive and accessible on different devices.
-My client and I had discussed thoroughly about the look  and the purpose of the website, so I designed with the thought of having a simple and eye-catching webpage.
+My client and I had discussed thoroughly the look  and the purpose of the website, so I designed it with the thought of having a simple and eye-catching webpage.
 The aim of the project is to show his works and find clients.
 ## Design
-- Colour Scheme : The main colour used are black, white and grey.
-My client takes black&white pictute so I decided to follow his style.
+- Colour Scheme: The main colours used are black, white and grey.
+My client takes black&white pictures so I decided to follow his style.
-- Typography : The main font used is Arial for the whole website with Helvetica and san-serif as a fallback font in case the main font is not imported into the site correctly.
+- Typography: The main font used is Arial for the whole website with Helvetica and san-serif as fallback font in case the main fonts is not imported into the site correctly.
-- Imagery : Together with my client we chose a picture for the background's home page.
-We find it attractive on his semplicity.
+- Imagery: Together with my client we chose a picture for the background's home page.
+We find it attractive in his semplicity.
 ## User Experience (UX)

 ### User Stories